pgj/freebsd-wifibox/README.md

   15.0-RELEASE.
 Later versions will also probably work, but your mileage may vary.

-- [`grub2-bhyve`] or the corresponding `sysutils/grub2-bhyve` FreeBSD
-  package, so the Linux guest could be booted via GRUB 2.
+- [`bhyve` UEFI firmware] or the corresponding `sysutils/bhyve-firmware` FreeBSD package, so the Linux guest could be booted via EFI.

 - [`socat`] or the respective `net/socat` FreeBSD package, through which control sockets for `wpa_supplicant(8)` and `hostapd(8)` could